UbiquityRobotics/ubiquity_main/Installing ROS on Ubuntu on VirtualBox.md

 	Now install the desktop

         sudo apt-get install ros-indigo-desktop-full

+  * Environment Variables

+		Two environment variables, ROS_MASTER_URI and ROS_HOSTNAME will have to be set.
+ROS_HOSTNAME must have the name of this virtual machine, and ROS_MASTER_URI must be the IP address (or equivalent) of the robot, and must be the same on both your VM and on the robot.
+Of course, you cannot set this until your robot is up.
+But you can set ROS_HOSTNAME now.

+		env | grep ROS_HOSTNAME     # Show settings of env. var. export ROS_HOSTNAME="yourname-ros"  # if that's what you named it.

 * It makes sense to install some editors:

         sudo apt-get intall vim emacs

 That kind of wraps it all up.